 He's from South Africa, where he grew up under apartheid.
 He called his memoir "Born a Crime," because it was illegal for a Black woman like his mother and a White man like his father to mix.
-Trevor says he always felt like an outsider, but his humor — making people laugh — has been his ticket to belonging.
+As we first reported in December, Trevor says he always felt like an outsider, but his humor — making people laugh — has been his ticket to belonging.

 Trevor Noah is back on tour with his comedy show in a different city practically every weekend.